 Scabies and children: how to spot it, treat it and get rid of it

 What is scabies?
 What are the signs that your child has it?
-And what do you do if you spot them?
-We have the latest facts and advice, with expert help from family GP Dr Philippa Kaye
+And what do you do if you think your child does have scabies?
+Our expert family GP has the latest facts and advice

-Scabies a very common, very itchy skin infestation that needs treating as quickly as possible, because it can spread very rapidly.
+Scabies a very common, very itchy skin condition that needs treating as quickly as possible, because it is infectious.

-Here's how to spot the signs and symptoms of scabies, plus the latest advice on what to do if you think you child has it – from our expert GP Dr Philippa Kaye.
+Here's how to spot the signs and symptoms of scabies – and what to do if you think your child has it

 What are the symptoms of scabies?

-The itching is mostly likely, at first, to be centred around the wrists and between the fingers, and is often worse when your child is hot (so, after a bath or at night, for example).
+The itching is mostly likely, at first, to be centred around the wrists and between the fingers, and is often worse when your child is hot – so, after a bath, for example, or at night.

 What's the treatment for scabies?

-You might also want to ask your pharmacist if there's anything your child can safely use or take to reduce the itching.
+You might also want to ask your pharmacist if there's anything your child can safely use or take to reduce the itching such as calamine lotion.

 Is there anything else I'd need to do?
 Disinfect clothes or bedding?

-If you have any items of clothing or bedding (such as duvets) that can't be washed or can't be washed at that high a temperature, then you can also kill the mites if you:
+If you have any items of clothing or bedding (such as duvets) that can't be washed or can't be washed at that high a temperature, then you can also kill the mites by doing one of the following:

-- Put them in a plastic bag for at least 72 hours
+- Put the item in a plastic bag for at least 72 hours

-- Put them into the tumble dryer on a hot cycle for about 30 minutes
+- Put the item into the tumble dryer on a hot cycle for about 30 minutes

 Pets do not need to be treated: they can't get scabies from humans.
-(Pets can get scabies but, if they do, it's from a different type of mite – one that can't reproduce in human skin.)
+(Pets do actually get scabies but from a different type of mite – one that can't reproduce in human skin.)

-Should your child stay off school or nursery with scabies?
+Should my child stay off school or nursery with scabies?

-"Yes, please," says Dr Philippa.
-"Stay off until 24 hours after the first application of treatment."
+Yes please.
+Keep your child off school or nursery until 24 hours after the first application of treatment.

 It's fine to go back after that.
-But it may take the itching and rash about 6 weeks to resolve, even once the infection has been treated.
+But it may take the itching and rash weeks to resolve, even once the infection has been treated.